Active Travel in Cheshire East

 Black Lane and Hurdsfield Road

 Sustrans has provided £600,000 towards improvements for cyclists and pedestrians on a section of the Middlewood Way on Black Lane and Hurdsfield Road in Macclesfield.
-An additional £100,000 funding has been provided by the UK Shared Prosperity Fund.
+An additional £100,000 funding was provided by the UK Shared Prosperity Fund.

 Footways on Black Lane and Hurdsfield Road have been widened to provide a shared path for pedestrians and cyclists.
 New crossing points have been added.
 The scheme also includes upgrades to a toucan crossing and a signalled junction on Hurdsfield Road and improved street lighting.
 Tactile surface tiling has been laid to emphasise walking and cycling priority.
 As well as new signage, there is new guard rail alongside the River Bollin.
 The installation of a new parallel crossing for pedestrians and cyclists at the exit from the Tesco store in March 2024 completed the scheme.